CCS-voidBird/PhD_Notebook/Month2.md

 <a name="7">[7]</a> Goddard, M. Genomic selection: prediction of accuracy and maximisation of long term response. *Genetica* **136,** 245–257 (2009). https://doi.org/10.1007/s10709-008-9308-0

+<a name="8">[8]</a> Bernardo R. Genomewide selection of parental inbreds: classes of loci and virtual biparental populations[J].
+Crop Science, 2014, 54(6): 2586-2595.

+<a name="9">[9] </a>Segelke D, Reinhardt F, Liu Z, Thaller G. Prediction of expected genetic variation within groups of offspring for innovative mating schemes.
+Genet Sel Evol.
+2014 Jul 2;46(1):42. doi: 10.1186/1297-9686-46-42.
+PMID: 24990472; PMCID: PMC4118311.

+<a name="10">[10]</a> Bijma P, Wientjes YCJ, Calus MPL.
+Breeding Top Genotypes and Accelerating Response to Recurrent Selection by Selecting Parents with Greater Gametic Variance. *Genetics*.
+2020;214(1):91-107. doi:10.1534/genetics.119.302643